Theater Studies 120

 Fall, Spring.
 Variable credit.
 Prerequisite: previous theater experience at Oxford and permission of instructor.
 Advanced work in theater to include one or more of the following: directing, lighting, set design, and playwriting.
 May be repeated for credit.

 History Of Drama And Theater I

 (Same as English 215) Spring.
 Credit, four hours.
-The history of theater from the ancient Greeks to the 18th century.
+The history of theater from the ancient Greeks to the eighteenth century.
 Primarily literary analysis of representative plays, with attention paid to audiences and historical context.
-Areas of concentration are Greek tragedy, Shakespeare, and 18th-century comedy.
+Areas of concentration are Greek tragedy, Shakespeare, and eighteenth-century comedy.
 Class time is mostly taken up in discussion.
 The course is required for theater majors, but counts toward the English major, and is a good course for any student interested in close textual analysis and in discussion of the important ideas of Western culture and civilization.

 Theater Studies 216